-We co-founded Klean Kanteen, the original stainless steel water bottle company back in 2002.
+We helped start up a steel water bottle company over a decade ago.
 The reasons for the stainless bottle were clear as day: the chemical BPA lurked in our favorite Nalgene polycarbonate plastic reusable water bottles.
 Unable to source a manufacturer in the US, we agreed that manufacturing in China was a lesser evil than the health effects of endocrine-active (EA) plastics and the environmental disaster of single-use plastic wrappers and containers.
 The ends seem to justify the means.
 Financial contributions to non-profits and carbon offsets were adopted to mitigate our footprints.
-But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and Tibet?
+But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and human rights violations in Tibet?
 Our product was a solution to some big problems but also complicit in others.

-A lot of our customers felt the same way about doing business with China.
-Some customers simply thought our bottles tasted metallic.
-A decade later these real concerns led us back to Julia Butterfly Hill's question that began it all: why doesn’t someone make this out of this?
+A decade later these real concerns led us back to a question that began it all: why doesn’t someone make this (bottle) out of this (material)?

-This material was right under our nose all along: Clay from the top layer of ground here in California, USA, Earth.
+It was right under our nose all along: Clay from the top layer of ground here in the US, Earth.
 Earthen.
 We bring you the Earth-In Canteen, a return to an ancient and truly natural way to carry water, designed and fired in Northern California from American clay and certified lead-free, non-toxic glazes.

-We anticipated skepticism just like we did with the introduction of the first stainless water bottle.
-Stoneware is durable but it can break and may look heavy.
+We anticipated some skepticism: Stoneware is durable but can break and looks heavy.
 We’ve adjusted to the differences just fine and it feels amazing.
 Why not mix functional art and hydration?
-We invite you to feel the peace of drinking pure water from a local, honest, perfectly natural, and totally sustainably-made canteen.
+We invite you to feel the peace of drinking pure water from a local, perfectly natural, and totally sustainably-made canteen.
 We asked our gut what was good and this is it.